1991 Russian presidential election: Voter boycotts

 On 28 May, the Tatarstan Supreme Soviet declared that Tatarstan would not "officially take part" in the election.
 This came following two weeks of public protests against the election in Tatarstan.
 There was strong political opposition in Tatarstan to the election, as it was regarded as infringing upon Tatarstan's claim to sovereignty.
 As a consequence, turnout in Tatarstan was 36.6%.
 Meanwhile, the election for President of Tatarstan, which was held the same day, saw turnout surpassing 60%.

 A boycott of the election in Bashkortostan was encouraged by the newly founded group A Movement for a Sovereign Bashkortistan.
 The group was jointly formed by the Bashkir People's Party and the Tatar Democratic Party of the Bashkir ASSR.

 Debates

-Televised debates were held featuring candidates.
+Televised debates were held featuring some of candidates.
 Despite having originally agreed to participate in the debates, Yeltsin ultimately chose not to.

 Opinion polls

 Opinion polls indicated a strong likelihood of a Yelstin victory.
 On the day of the election, an analysis by The Times indicated that even the opinion polls that were the most pessimistic of Yeltsin's support still showed him garnering between 36% and 52% of the vote.
 Less pessimistic polls showed him garnering an even greater share of the vote.
 Most opinion polls showed Yeltsin far ahead of other candidates.
 Many showed him receiving more than 60% of the vote.

 On the eve of the election, many polls incorrectly indicated that Bakatin was going to place third.
 Polls failed to reflect Zhirinovsky's strong performance.
 Three weeks prior to the election polls showed him with only 0.5% support.